 Forget-Me-Nots offer clusters of dainty flowers that self-seed, so you can enjoy their colour year after year.

 Polyanthus plants carrying bunches of long-lasting blooms on each thick stem in late winter.
+Bred for cold weather hardiness, these plants bloom in remarkably large numbers – a perfect & simple way to add colour to your winter garden!

 Primroses are available in vivacious colours and are ideal for naturalising as they will self-seed freely.
+With some varieties growing up to 20 cms, add statuesque and colour displays to your hanging baskets, beds, containers & borders.